Rebirth Year Eleven

 –REFERENCE: In Catwoman Vol. 5 #59—originally told in Catwoman Vol. 2 #94.
 Catwoman fools the public at large into doubting that Selina Kyle is her real identity.
 As Batman chats with Catwoman, Deathstroke attacks, stabbing Catwoman.
 As Deathstroke fights Batman and Catwoman, he causes a large explosion.
 Barely surviving the blast, Catwoman goes into hiding abroad, letting the world think that she has died.

-–REFERENCE: In Supergirl Vol. 7 #15-16 and The Green Lantern #3—originally told in “OUR WORLDS AT WAR.”
+–REFERENCE: In Supergirl Vol. 7 #15-16, The Green Lantern #3, and Superman Vol. 6 #13—originally told in “OUR WORLDS AT WAR.”
 Imperiex Prime, a cosmic destroyer from the future, who has already annihilated several other planets, attacks Earth.
 In the so-called “Imperiex War,” the FBI and DEO—led by Mr. Bones and top agent Cameron Chase—join forces with dozens of superheroes to deal with the threat of Imperiex and his army of Imperiex Probes.
 After Imperiex unleashes a sentient virus upon the ranks of the heroes, Nightwing and Oracle travel through time to stop it at its source.
-Eventually, President-Elect Lex Luthor plays hero by controlling Doomsday and teaming-up the monster with the heroes—including Strange Visitor (basically a female version of Superman Blue, who is the cosmic protector of the universe Kismet mashed-up with the spirit of the deceased Sharon Vance).
+Eventually, President-Elect Lex Luthor plays hero by controlling Doomsday and teaming-up the monster with the heroes—including Strange Visitor (basically a female version of Superman Blue, who is the cosmic protector of the universe Kismet mashed-up with the spirit of the deceased Sharon Vance) and Lex’s own Brainiac-tech-infused daughter Lena Luthor.
 Darkseid, realizing the seriousness of the Imperiex threat, also plays hero.
-With Doomsday and Darkseid on their side, the heroes defeat the combined threat of Imperiex and Brainiac.
+With Doomsday and Darkseid on their side, the heroes defeat the combined threat of Imperiex and Brainiac 13.
+Afterward, Lena goes back into Lex’s care.
 Despite victory, hundreds of thousands have perished, including Maxima.
 Mongul’s evil daughter Mongal becomes the new dictator of Almerac, replacing Maxima (who had been queen).
 Also, thanks to a desultory protection spell cast by Tempest (former Aqualad Garth), the entirety of Atlantis (along with Aquaman and Mera and their people) gets transported to 3000 years in the past.

 –REFERENCE: In DC: The Doomed and The Damned #1 Part 1—originally told in JLA #55-58 (“TERROR INCOGNITA”).
 As The White Martians return (resurrected by the 6th Dimensional Cathexis), using telepathy to mess with everyone on Earth.
 The JL defeats the White Martians, imprisoning them in the Phantom Zone.